-Weather Derivatives.
-The Company has weather normalization or other rate mechanisms that mitigate the impact of weather in Arkansas, Louisiana, Oklahoma and a portion of Texas.
-The remaining Gas Operations jurisdictions, Minnesota, Mississippi and most of Texas, do not have such mechanisms.
-As a result, fluctuations from normal weather may have a significant positive or negative effect on the results of these operations.
+Weather Hedges.
+CERC has weather normalization or other rate mechanisms that mitigate the impact of weather on its gas operations in Arkansas, Louisiana, Oklahoma and a portion of Texas.
+The remaining Gas Operations jurisdictions do not have such mechanisms.
+As a result, fluctuations from normal weather may have a significant positive or negative effect on the results of the gas operations in the remaining jurisdictions.

-In 2007, the Company entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the 2007-2008 winter heating season.
-The swaps were based on ten-year normal weather and provided for a maximum payment by either party of \$18 million.
-In July 2008, the Company entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the 2008-2009 winter heating season.
-The swaps are based on ten-year normal weather and provide for a maximum payment by either party of \$11 million.
-During the years ended December 31, 2007 and 2008, the Company recognized losses of \$-0- and \$17 million, respectively, related to these swaps.
-Such amounts were substantially offset by increased margin due to colder than normal weather.
-These weather derivative losses are included in revenues in the Statements of Consolidated Income.
+In 2007, 2008 and 2009, CERC entered into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its financial position and cash flows for the respective winter heating seasons.
+The swaps were based on ten-year normal weather.
+During the years ended December 31, 2007, 2008 and 2009, CERC recognized losses of \$-0-, \$17 million and \$6 million, respectively, related to these swaps.
+The losses were substantially offset by increased revenues due to colder than normal weather.
+Weather hedge losses are included in revenues in the Statements of Consolidated Income.